Shicheng-Guo/BIS180L_web/_posts/2019-04-04-0-Intro-to-git.md

 	* Pull the changes back to your computer
 	* Run git log and save the output to a file.

+### Use github in Atom

 * Tired of using the command line to commit and push your changes?
-	- You can also use the git module in `Atom`.
+* You can also use the git module in `Atom`.
+	- In Atom go to `File > Add Project Folder`.
+Choose the folder that correspond to your git repository.
-	- If you have a file open in `Atom` that is part of a git repository, then click on "packages > GitHub > Toggle Git Tab"
+	- Now click on `packages > GitHub > Toggle Git Tab`, or on the `git` (not `Github`) at the lower-right corner of the screen.
+	- Once you make and save some changes, click on the file name in the "unstaged" area, top right.
+This will open a new tab that shows your changes.
+	-  You can stage, commit, and push using the tools in the right hand pane and buttons at lower right.
+	- _Each partner should try this out_.
+(To pull changes, first press `fetch`, and then `pull`, lower right)

 * Want a graphical view of what is going on?
 	* type `gitg` at the command line when you are in the directory of a git repository, or click on the "gitg" icon on your dock.